Ripon College Cuddesdon: Present

 Men and women with a range of previous experience, not necessarily graduates, take a two or three-year course of study incorporating pastoral and academic training.
 There are just over a dozen full-time students taking courses of study, either as matriculated students at Oxford University or on courses accredited by Durham University through the Church of England Common Awards Scheme which began in September 2014.
 Prior to this time, students not wishing to study at Oxford University were able to take courses of study accredited by Oxford Brookes University.
 With the introduction of the Common Awards Scheme, Cuddesdon streamlined its Oxford University offerings.
 Where previously the college had offered three courses, the Bachelor of Theology (BTh), the Certificate in Theology (CTh) and the Bachelor of Arts (BA) in Theology, the BTh and CTh are no longer offered and Cuddesdon students wishing to study at Oxford University must now take the BA or MTh.
 The college also has occasional PhD students.

 Cuddesdon students come from across the spectrum of the Church of England but it retains a liturgical approach to worship and a broad approach to theology.
 It maintains a regular and disciplined approach to daily prayer and seeks to train students in a modern critical approach to the Christian tradition of the Church of England.

 From 2008 the part-time Oxford Ministry Course, with about fifty ordinands, has been integrated into the college.
 The West of England Ministerial Training Course, which trains clergy and readers principally in the dioceses of Hereford and Gloucester was incorporated in 2011.
-This is now known as Cuddesdon Gloucester & Hereford and is headed up by the Revd Dr Sarah Brush and the Revd Dr Alison Walker.
+This is now known as Cuddesdon Gloucester & Hereford and is headed up by the Revd Canon Dr Sarah Brush and the Revd Dr Alison Walker.
 Until recently the college also ran a Portsmouth Pathway (closed 2024) under the able leadership first of the Revd Dr James Grenfell and latterly the Revd Dr Richard Wyld.

 The college has recently been awarded Innovation funding to establish courses to train Children's Youth and Families Ministers alongside the current ordinand and reader students.
 This begins with a pilot course in Gloucester and Ludlow from September 2024.
 In 2011 a new programme of training for pioneer ministers was set up in partnership with the Church Mission Society.
 The college has also hosted a research centre for practical theology, the Oxford Centre for Ecclesiology and Practical Theology (OxCEPT).
 It is a sponsor of the Society for the Study of Anglicanism.